ShowingTime Showing Index®

 A Leading Indicator of Current and Future Demand Trends in the Real Estate Industry

-The latest ShowingTime Showing Index® revealed a nationwide decline in showing activity, beginning 2019 with a sixth consecutive month of diminished showing traffic.
+The latest ShowingTime Showing Index® revealed continued nationwide decline in showing activity, with the seventh consecutive month of diminished showing traffic.

-The January U.S. Showing Index highlighted a nine percent year-over-year drop in showing activity, the sixth consecutive month that showing traffic fell nationwide.
+The February U.S. Showing Index highlighted a 9.3 year-over-year drop in showing activity, the seventh consecutive month that showing traffic fell nationwide.

-The Midwest Region saw the second largest regional drop, with a 12.4 percent fall in reported showing activity.
-Falling close behind, the South Region saw a drop of 11.5 percent, the fourth consecutive month that the region experienced a year-over-year decrease.
+The South Region followed, with an 11.3 percent fall in reported showing activity.
+Falling close behind, the Midwest Region saw a drop of 10.5 percent, the sixth consecutive month that the region experienced a year-over-year decrease.

-Rounding out the Showing Index’s regional assessment, the Northeast Region experienced a 2.4 percent year-over-year fall in showing activity, kicking 2019 off with a ninth straight month of foundering activity in the region.
+Rounding out the Showing Index’s regional assessment, the Northeast Region experienced a 5.5 percent year-over-year fall in showing activity as the region enters the busy spring season with its tenth straight month of foundering activity.